JetBrains/intellij-sdk-docs/user_interface_components/notifications.md

 The specific method used to display a notification is [Notifications.Bus.notify()](upsource:///platform/platform-api/src/com/intellij/notification/Notifications.java).
+If the current Project is known, please use overload with `Project` parameter, so the notification is shown in its associated frame.

 The text of the notification can include HTML tags.
 You can allow the user to interact with the notification by including hyperlink tags in the notification text and passing a [NotificationListener](upsource:///platform/platform-api/src/com/intellij/notification/NotificationListener.java)